open-mmlab/mmdetection/README.md

 ## Benchmark and model zoo

-We provide our baseline results and the comparision with other popular detection projects such as Detectron.
+We provide our baseline results and the comparision with Detectron, the most popular detection projects.
 Results and models are available in the [Model zoo](MODEL_ZOO.md).

 ## Installation